 - Borders of Yemen: Saudi Arabia and Oman

 - Seaport: Aden

 - The official language: Arabic

 - The main religion is Sunni Islam

 - 40% of the population is Shiite.

-Yemen belongs to the Arab Economic Area of the Islamic Civilization.
+Yemen belongs to the Arab Economic Area of the Islamic Civilisation.

 - The economic policy of the Republic of Yemen is based on market mechanism and economic freedom.

 - Yemen ranks within economies that are less growing.
-However; it is a nation that is full of main economic resources, not been exploited economically, especially in oil and gas field, fisheries and different mineral resources.
+However, it is a nation that is full of main economic resources, not been exploited economically, especially in oil and petrol field, fisheries and different mineral resources.